emilschmitz/cesare/README.md

 where each module’s output is restricted to its role:

-- **ACTOR** can see all of \(\mathcal{H}_t\) **except** internal ENVIRONMENT “thinking.”
+- **AGENT** can see all of \(\mathcal{H}_t\) **except** internal ENVIRONMENT “thinking.”
 - **DESCRIBER** receives the entire conversation but outputs only a compressed description.
-- **ENVIRONMENT** uses \(\text{description}_t\) to generate a response and may have internal hidden states or “thinking” that are not passed back to ACTOR.
+- **ENVIRONMENT** uses \(\text{description}_t\) to generate a response and may have internal hidden states or “thinking” that are not passed back to AGENT.
 - **JUDGE** observes \(\mathcal{H}_t\) and provides an external assessment.

 ## Notes:
-* We probably want a rather high temperature on ENVIRONMENT if we want to see how ACTOR acts in unforeseen situations.
+* We probably want a rather high temperature on ENVIRONMENT if we want to see how AGENT acts in unforeseen situations.
-* To make this into a kind of scalable evaluation system to see how AI would act in real-world scenarios where it has a lot of power, we could integrate a **JUDGE** LLM who does not intervene in the program flow but rather evaluates ACTOR's orders and thinking based on some moral criteria.
+* To make this into a kind of scalable evaluation system to see how AI would act in real-world scenarios where it has a lot of power, we could integrate a **JUDGE** LLM who does not intervene in the program flow but rather evaluates AGENT's orders and thinking based on some moral criteria.